treeverse/lakeFS/docs/integrations/delta.md

 {% include toc.html %}

-## lakeFS Delta diff
+## Viewing Delta table changes in lakeFS

 Using lakeFS, you can compare different versions of Delta tables, view the table operations done since the tables diverged and their details.

-For example, comparing branches "dev" and "main", we can see that **movies** table has changed and on "dev" since the branches diverged.
+For example, comparing branches `dev` and `main`, we can see that _movies_ table has changed on `dev` since the branches diverged.
-Expanding the delete operation, we learn that all movies with rating < 4 were deleted from the table on dev branch.
+Expanding the delete operation, we learn that all movies with rating < 4 were deleted from the table on the `dev` branch.

 ![movies_table_changed.png](../assets/img/delta-diff-table-icon.png)
 ![movies_table_operations.png](../assets/img/delta-diff-operations.png)

-**Notes**
-* lakeFS Delta diff is available from vXXX(Change this after releasing) on the lakeFS UI.
+**Note:**
-* lakeFS Delta diff is available for the time period the table history is retained ([30 days by default](https://docs.databricks.com/delta/history.html#configure-data-retention-for-time-travel)).
+The diff is available as long as the table history in Delta is retained ([30 days by default](https://docs.databricks.com/delta/history.html#configure-data-retention-for-time-travel)).

 ## Configuration